Select the year you would like to travel.

 Bringing the right clothing for your trip is important – we've partnered with Necessary Gear who provide an "easy-to-use, one-stop shop" for your Tauck travel needs, specifically selected for this trip.
 Click here to visit their site.

-We suggest that you pack the following items your journey:
+We recommend you pack the following items for travel to Costa Rica:

 The Tauck Experience